Phase broken $\mu-\tau$ symmetry and the neutrino mass hierarchy: Analysis of Phase breaking of Symmetry

 Another interesting phenomenological aspect to consider is the effective Majorana neutrino mass which is given by

-Future experiments will be sensitive to an important region of the allowed parameter space, and it is interesting to see how the strong lower bounds on the lightest neutrino mass affect this observable as shown in Figure 2.
+New generation and near future experiments \cite{comingexperiments} will be sensitive to an important region of the allowed parameter space (in the Inverted Hierarchy) so that predictions from phase broken $\mu-\tau$ symmetry could be directly probed.